poenmasem/GetPrivacy/README.md

 - https://privacytools.io/providers/vpn/

 ### Antivirus
 You do not need paid anti-viruses, nor is it recommended to pirate any paid anti-viruses.
 Even, you don't need an Anti-Virus if you browse the internet safely, and get files only from trusted people. **Common sense is better than using an AV**.
-Install [PrivacyTools.io's Recommended Browser Add-ons](#add-ons) for additional protection while browsing the internet.
+Use [Malwarebytes](https://www.malwarebytes.com/) as an extra precaution.
+Install [PrivacyTools.io's Recommended Browser Add-ons](#add-ons) for additional protection while browsing on the internet.

 * [The Case Against Anti-Virus Software](https://wiki.ameliorated.info/doku.php?id=antivirus) - AME Wiki
 * [r/techsupport's guide on malware removal](https://www.reddit.com/r/techsupport/comments/33evdi/suggested_reading_official_malware_removal_guide/) - Reddit thread
 * [av-comparatives.org](https://www.av-comparatives.org/) - Antivirus protection tests
 * [VirusTotal.com](https://www.virustotal.com/) - Web service that scans files and URLs with various anti-virus engines
 * [Hardentools](https://github.com/securitywithoutborders/hardentools) - Hardentools simply reduces the attack surface on Microsoft Windows computers by disabling low-hanging fruit risky features.
-(Not needed for Windows 10 AME)

 ### File Encryption